Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 "Aperture PA offset 3 from 2 by 10 to 14 Degrees (Same offsets in V3)"

-For our NIRCam observations, we determined that an aperture position angle in the range of 345°–360° for the science observations at the initial spacecraft orient (i.e. "Roll Angle 1"), will also yield good target positioning at the second spacecraft orient (i.e. "Roll angle 2"; see parent article).
-As with our MIRI observations, we enter these position angle constraints on our NIRCam observations as follows:
+For the NIRCam observations, you determined that an aperture position angle in the range of 345°–360° for the science observations at the initial spacecraft orient (i.e. "Roll Angle 1"), will also yield good target positioning at the second spacecraft orient (i.e. "Roll angle 2"; see parent article).
+As with the MIRI observations, enter these position angle constraints on the NIRCam observations as follows:

-- We select observation 10 "Beta Pic - SW Roll 1 (Obs 10)" from the NIRCam coronagraphic observations folder,
+- Select observation 10 "Beta Pic - SW Roll 1 (Obs 10)" from the NIRCam coronagraphic observations folder,

 - Clicking on the OK button, the SR is displayed in the Special Requirements box, where it reads: